-Note: \level of sig.
-0.05 and \\level of sig.
+Note: ^{}level of sig.
+0.05 and ^{}level of sig.
 0.10

 Table 3 reports the Pearson correlations for the variables (DP, HI, HDI, and LF) included in our model.
-There is a correlation between the exogenous variables lower than $0.6{\circ}$ which indicates that there is no multicollinearity in the path analysis model.
+There is a correlation between the exogenous variables lower than 0.6, which indicates that there is no multicollinearity in the path analysis model.
 This refers to the fact that the variance against the inflation factor in all estimation models is below the multicollinearity threshold, so it is generally accepted that it is 10 (Sekaran & Bougie, 2010; Brahmana et al., 2020).
 Meanwhile, the matrix shows a significant correlation between exogenous variables and endogenous variables.

-Regression results
+Regression recapitulation

 Table 4 shows that the feasibility of this study model is suitable for use because the acquisition of correlation (R) reaches 84.7% with a coefficient of determination of 71.7%.
-Meanwhile, there are 28.3% outside of the use of the variables that we designed.
-In structure 1, the three relationships of DP, HI, and HDI are positive, where HDI is the most dominant variable in determining the LF performance of 3.33%.
-Partially, the three relationships between exogenous variables and endogenous variables are equally significant.
+In structure 1, the three relationships of DP, HI,